TanHu1999/fraenkel-conjecture-verification/README.md

 # Finite-case numerical verification for Fraenkel's conjecture

-This repository contains the code used for the finite-case numerical verification accompanying the manuscript *A Computer-Assisted Proof of Fraenkel's Conjecture via Subcritical Fourier Rigidity*.
+This repository contains the code used for the finite-case numerical verification accompanying the manuscript *A  Proof of Fraenkel's Conjecture*.

 Here, “numerical verification” means a finite computational check.
 The decisive programs use exact integer or rational arithmetic and directed